madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

 ### Information Gain

 Now that we know what entropy is, let's look at an attribute that is more attached to the building of the decision tree - _[Information Gain](https://en.wikipedia.org/wiki/Information_gain_in_decision_trees)_.
-THe information gain is a metric that measures the expected reduction in the impurity of the collection S, caused by splitting the data according to any given attribute.
+Information gain is a metric that measures the expected reduction in the impurity of the collection S, caused by splitting the data according to any given attribute.

 The information gain IG(S,A) of an attribute A, from the collection S, can be defined as